-Substances: Examples of Commercial and How Acute Effects/ Health Risks
+Substances: Examples of How Acute Effects/

-Category and Administered nealui Kisks
+Category and Commercial and Administered Health Risks

 Name Street Names

-(Lomotil).
-Central

-nervous system

-depressants include

-barbiturates such as

-pentobarbital sodium

-(Nembutal), and

-benzodiazepines

-such as diazepam

-(Valium) and

 alprazolam (Xanax).

 Stimulants include

 dextroamphetamine

 (Dexedrine),

 methylphenidate

 (Ritalin and

 Concerta), and

 amphetamines

 (Adderall).

 Disciplinary Actions

 The school will impose disciplinary sanctions on students, faculty, and staff who violate this policy.
 In addition, the school will consider disciplinary sanctions brought against students, faculty and staff by consumer protection boards (e.g., Board of Psychology) or federal, state or local law enforcement agencies.
 Disciplinary actions may range from a warning to immediate expulsion, termination, or suspension, and/or referral to local, state, or federal law enforcement authorities for prosecution.
 Students violating the policy may be suspended, placed on academic probation, be subject to disqualification, and/or face other disciplinary measures.
 The school may require completion of an appropriate rehabilitation program as a disciplinary sanction.